MolBIFFM/diana/README.md

 **A**nd **N**etwork-based **A**nalysis for post-translational modification mass
 spectrometry data.

-Provided mass-spectrometry data capturing differential post-translational modification of proteins, DIANA automates its customizable analysis of in the context of protein-protein interaction networks incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.
+Provided longitudinal mass-spectrometry data capturing differential post-translational modification of proteins, DIANA automates its customizable analysis of in the context of protein-protein interaction networks incorporating interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

 Network analysis assesses the local enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated